salzman-lab/SPLASH/README.md

 *`--input`*

 The input samplesheet should be a comma-separated file with no header, consisting of:
     1. full paths to gzip fastq files to analyze, path basenames must be unique ie file1, file2, file3

+This file must have an extension of `.csv`.

-In this example samplesheet, 4 fastq files are being analyzed
+In this example samplesheet, 4 fastq files are being analyzed.
 ```
 /data/file1.fastq.gz
 /data/file2.fastq.gz